 Even thinking about yawning can cause you to do it.
 It’s something everybody does, including animals, and you shouldn’t try to stifle it because when you yawn, it’s because your body needs it.
 It’s one of the most contagious, uncontrollable actions a body does.

 There are many theories as to why people yawn.
 One popular theory is that yawning helps your body bring in more oxygen.
 But this theory has been mostly debunked.
 Keep reading to see what current research suggests yawning says about you, your brain temperature, and your potential for empathy.

 The most scientifically backed theory about why we yawn is brain temperature regulation.
-A 2014 study published in Physiology & Behavior looked at the yawning habits of 120 people and found that yawning occurred less during the winter.
+A published in Physiology & Behavior looked at the yawning habits of 120 people and found that yawning occurred less during the winter.
 If the brain’s temperature gets too far outside of the norm, inhaling air can help cool it down.

 |You yawn when you’re||because|